mercere99/CSE-830/docs/Week14.md

 **CSE 830: Design & Theory of Algorithms**

 # Documents for CSE 830 - Week 14
-## Intruduction to P, NP, and NP-Completeness
+## Introduction to P, NP, and NP-Completeness

 Starting: 11/30